HEP-FCC/FCCSW/Reconstruction/doc/RecCalorimeter.md

 ## 3. Noise addition

 Noise is added to all cells, not only those with signal.
-Hence a list of all cellIDs is needed and it is retrieved from the geometry.
-This is the only part which is geometry dependent and assumes tube geometry and phi-eta segmentation.
+Hence a list of all existing in the geometry cellIDs is needed and it is retrieved from the geometry.
+This is the only part which is geometry dependent.
+Currently it is possible to use no segmentation (`\b useVolumeIdOnly=True') and only volume IDs are used.
+The default case is the use of phi-eta segmentation.

- `NoiseCaloCellsTool`: Prepare random noise hits for each cell.
+ `NoiseCaloCellsFlatTool`: Adding noise from Gaussian distribution (with sigma '\b cellNoise'), the same distribution for all cells
- `MergeCaloHitsTool`: Merge signal with noise hits.
+ `NoiseCaloCellsFromFileTool`: Adding noise from Gaussian distribution with sigma taken from a file.

- `NoiseCaloCellsTool`: Filter cell energy and accept only cells with energy above threshold.
+> TODO: What is in the file, how to obtain it

 # Reconstruction